awsdocs/aws-javascript-developer-guide-v2/doc_source/emc-examples-getendpoint.md

 ## Configuring the SDK<a name="emc-example-getendpoint-configure-sdk"></a>

-Configure the SDK for JavaScript by creating a global configuration object, and then setting the region for your code\.
-In this example, the region is set to `us-west-2`\.
+Configure the SDK for JavaScript by creating a global configuration object, and then setting the Region for your code\.
+In this example, the Region is set to `us-west-2`\.

 ```
 // Load the SDK for JavaScript
 var AWS = require('aws-sdk');
-// Set the region
+// Set the Region
 AWS.config.update({region: 'us-west-2'});
 ```